AAAI2025Submission/TXT2KG-movie/README.md

 **[Note: This repository is for the movie domain.
 For the medical domain, please refer to [this repository](https://github.com/WWW2025AnonymousSubmission/TXT2KG).]**

-This is the repository for AAAI anonymous submission **TXT2KG: Automated Construction of Hyper-Knowledge Graphs from Unstructured Text**.
+This is the repository for WWW 2025 submission **TXT2KG: Automated Construction of Hyper-Knowledge Graphs from Unstructured Text**.

 In this paper, we propose TXT2KG, a comprehensive automated approach for constructing KGs that incorporates ontology-level knowledge.
 TXT2KG utilizes LLMs to extract both triples and properties from unstructured texts via carefully crafted prompts.